patternal/dircrawl/README.md

   * changed/different files (with the same filename but different contents),
   * and patterns of these for reconstructing history of projects over time.

+The relational fields added are:
+  * `dirID` -- a unique directory ID for each directory and file
+  * `parID` -- the unique parent directory ID for each directory

 There is some flexibility in the source code to write to flat files, tab-delimited text files, or a combination of both (fiels with space padding).